kwojcicki/kwojcicki.github.io/_posts/2026-04-06-AWS-SDK-CACHING-MIDDLEWARE.md

 The AWS SDK JS is on its third version, with the latest version introducing a [middleware stack](https://aws.amazon.com/blogs/developer/middleware-stack-modular-aws-sdk-js/) enabling developers to customize the SDK behavior via the middleware.

-Common usages for the middleware are: authentication, rate limiting, circuit breaking, request deduplication, shadow testing, tracing and routing routing.
+Common usages for the middleware are: authentication, rate limiting, circuit breaking, request deduplication, shadow testing, tracing and request routing.

 # The AWS SDK v3 middleware stack